The Tale of a Manor

 The Tale of a Manor (En herrgårdssägen) is an 1899 novel by the Swedish writer Selma Lagerlöf.
-It tells the story of a young woman who tries to rescue the man she loves from madness, caused by shame and sorrow.
+It tells the story of a young woman who tries to help the man she loves recover from mental illness, caused by shame and sorrow.
 It was published in English in 1923, in a portmanteau volume titled The Tale of a Manor and Other Sketches.
 The 1923 film The Blizzard by Mauritz Stiller is loosely based on the novel.